New experiences, new activities and new destinations — the West Coast is looking exceptionally bright.

 Follow the Great Coast Road – among the world’s most beautiful coastal drives – to the natural spectacle of the Punakaiki Pancake Rocks and Blowholes.
 Watch powerful waves from the Tasman Sea blast, boom and spray their way through blowholes and underground arches beneath the pancake-stacked limestone rocks, sculpted by the elements over thousands of years.

-A well-maintained walkway around the rocks makes it easy to explore nature’s dramatic display, and it’s soon to be complemented by a brand new visitor experience centre just across the road.
+A well-maintained walkway around the rocks makes it easy to explore nature’s dramatic display, which is now complemented by an impressive new visitor centre just across the road.